facebookresearch/ParlAI/docs/source/tutorial_quick.rst

   python examples/display_model.py -t babi:task10k:1 -m parse -df /tmp/parse.dict

-The ParseAgent overrides one of two abstract functions in TorchAgent: ``train_step`` and ``eval_step``.
+This ParseAgent implements ``eval_step``, one of two abstract functions in TorchAgent.
+The other is ``train_step``.
-Overriding these functions allow you to build an agent quickly by implementing just the most typical custom code for a model, and inheriting vectorization and batching from TorchAgent.
+You can easily and quickly build a model agent by creating a class which implements only these two functions with the most typical custom code for a model, and inheriting vectorization and batching from TorchAgent.

-You can override any functions to change the default argument values or to override the behavior with your own.
+As needed, you can also override any functions to change the default argument values or to override the behavior with your own.
 For example, you could change the vectorizer to return numpy arrays instead of Torch Tensors.

 Conclusion